The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Conclusions

 \section{Conclusions}

-In this work, we have revisited the String-inspired Running Vacuum Model (StRVM) of Cosmology, proposed in \cite{bms,ms1,ms2,Dorlis:2024yqw,Dorlis:2024uei}, by considering the most general low-energy effective gravitational action quartic in spacetime derivatives of graviton and antisymmetric-tensor fields (assuming a stabilised dilaton to a constant value, which sets the scale for the string coupling, and hence the relevant phenomenology).
-In (3+1)-dimensional spacetimes we have shown that it is possible to impose simultaneously unitarity (\emph{i.e.} a Gauss-Bonnet-quadratic curvature scheme, which ensures absence of graviton ghosts), and torsional interpretation of the field strength of the antisymmetric tensor field, which behaves as a totally antisymmetric component of spacetime torsion.
+In this work, we revisited the string-inspired running vacuum model (StRVM) of cosmology proposed in~\cite{bms,ms1,ms2,Dorlis:2024yqw,Dorlis:2024uei} by~considering the most general low-energy effective gravitational action quartic in spacetime derivatives of graviton and antisymmetric tensor fields (assuming a stabilized dilaton to a constant value, which sets the scale for the string coupling, and~hence the relevant phenomenology).
+In (3+1)-dimensional spacetimes, we have shown that it is possible to simultaneously impose unitarity (i.e.,~a Gauss--Bonnet-quadratic curvature scheme, which ensures absence of graviton ghosts) and~torsional interpretation of the field strength of the antisymmetric tensor field, which behaves as a totally antisymmetric component of spacetime~torsion.

-By studying carefully the potential field redefinitions leading to the above features, we have managed to arrive at an appropriate basis of structures, which contains only one extra term of fourth-order in derivatives, as compared to the effective action of the StRVM, of the form where $R_{\mu\nu}$ denotes the torsion-free Ricci tensor of the spacetime geometry, and $b$ is the massless axion-like field.
-The latter is dual (in the (3+1)-dimensional spacetime after string compactification) to the field strength (and totally antisymmetric torsion) $\mathcal H_{\mu\nu\rho}$ in the sense of \eqref{dual3}, when order $\alpha^\prime$ terms in the effective action are taken into account.
-Nonetheless, for Einstein spaces (as is the inflationary spacetime of interest here) this modified duality relation maintains the essential structure of \eqref{dual}, but now includes a global proportionality scalar factor, dependent on the scalar spacetime curvature ({\it cf.} \eqref{einsteinH}),
+By carefully studying the potential field redefinitions leading to the above features, we managed to arrive at an appropriate basis of structures that contains only one extra term of the fourth-order in derivatives, as~compared to the effective action of the StRVM, of~the form where $R_{\mu\nu}$ denotes the torsion-free Ricci tensor of the spacetime geometry, and~$b$ is the massless axion-like field, which, as~discussed in Section \eqref{sec:Haxion} (cf. \eqref{friedan}), is expected from the seminal work of~\cite{Friedan:1980jf,Friedan:1980jm}.
+The~axion field $b(x)$ is dual (in the (3+1)-dimensional spacetime after string compactification) to the field strength (and totally antisymmetric torsion) $\mathcal H_{\mu\nu\rho}$ in the sense of \eqref{dual3} when order $\alpha^\prime$ terms in the effective action are taken into account.
+Nonetheless, for~Einstein spaces (as is the inflationary spacetime of interest here), this modified duality relation maintains the essential structure of \eqref{dual}, but~now includes a global proportionality scalar factor, dependent on the scalar spacetime curvature (cf. \eqref{Adef}, \eqref{einsteinH}), as follows: